CrazyBoy49z/modx-database-converter/README.md

 This script does the following:
 1. Converts your tables from MyISAM to InnoDB
 2. Changes the charset of your database to utf8mb_general_ci
-3. utf8mb_general_ci all text-like columns in the table to the new character se
+3. Converts all text-like columns in the table to utf8mb_general_ci
 4. Optimises the tables

 After running the script, it may report errors such as: